 With any attire you choose, I recommend wearing clean dress shoes with dress socks.
-Wear your clean leather shows (if you have them) and not your 6 year old converses that haven't been washed since that last concert.
+Wear your clean leather shoes (if you have them) and not your 6-year-old converses that haven't been washed since that last concert.

 First impressions are crucial.
 Set yourself up for success by wearing business professional, or casual attire!

 Real Estate Skills Ninja Tip: It's in the Organizer's best interest to help all members find what they're looking for.
 Introduce yourself to the Organizer at the next REIA and ask if they can point out any fix & flippers at the event.
 This tip will help you to immediately find cash buyers in your area!

 At a REIA, I don't recommend starting a conversation with a Real Estate Broker or Agent saying you are a "wholesaler."